XgDuan/WSDEC/README.md

 You may encounter an cuda interal bug that says `Segmentation fault(cure dumped)` during training if you are using cuda 8.0.
 If such things happen, try upgrading your cuda to 9.0.

 ## other
 We will add more description about how to use our code.
+Please fell free to contact us if you have any questions or suggestions.

 # Trained model and results